-- To provide information on year-to-year, and longer term, changes in bird populations. - To promote a greater understanding of the population biology of birds. - To promote conservation via the involvement of large numbers of amateur survey workers.
+- To provide information on year-to-year, and longer term, changes in waterways bird populations. - To promote a greater understanding of the population biology of waterways birds. - To promote conservation via the involvement of large numbers of amateur survey workers.

-The scheme started in 1994, and now around 4,000 randomly-located 1-km squares are covered throughout the UK, with more than 600 of these in Scotland.
-The bearer of this letter has volunteered to take part in this project, and has been allocated one of the random squares which they will need to access in order to carry out the fieldwork.
+The scheme started in 1998, and now just under 300 randomly located stretches of waterway are covered throughout the UK, with around 50 of these in Scotland.
+The bearer of this letter has volunteered to take part in this project, and has been allocated one of the random stretches which they will need to access in order to carry out the fieldwork.

 The work itself involves a maximum of three short, early morning visits each year.
 An initial visit is sometimes necessary in order to record the habitat and establish a survey route.
-During the two core visits to the square, the volunteer will record the birds that they see and hear as they walk the survey route at a steady pace.
+During the two core visits, the volunteer will record the birds that they see and hear as they walk the survey route at a steady pace.
 All survey work should take place during early morning visits between late March and the end of June.
-By repeating this work year after year in the same square, it will be possible to build up a picture of how national bird populations are changing through time.
+By repeating this work year after year it will be possible to build up a picture of how national bird populations are changing through time.